-'''

-Accept-Language: da, en-gb; g=0.8, en; g=0.7
+Accept-Language: da, en-gb;q=0.8, en;q=0.7

-'''

 10.9 Alert-Info

 The Alert-Info header field indicates that the content indicated in the URLs should be rendered instead of ring tone.
 A user SHOULD be able to disable this feature selectively to prevent unauthorized disruptions.